(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-Depending on the situation, if no one else is complaining about this difficult colleague – you need to look at your role in the conflict and what you're bringing to the relationship with the colleague too.
+Depending on the situation, if no one else is complaining about this difficult coworker – you need to look at your role in the conflict and what you're bringing to the relationship with the colleague too.

 If you can keep the “problem as the problem”, you might find the person isn’t as difficult as you are making them out to be.

 The better the relationship you can have with the person, the higher the chances of finding a solution to your challenges.

 This will all depend on the career you are in and whether you have a supervisor willing to make changes.

-Tips For Working With a Difficult Colleague
+Tips For Dealing With a Difficult Co-Worker

-As stated above, if you are in one of those situations – report it to Human Resources and your supervisor immediately and contact the authorities when warranted.
+As stated above, if you're in one of those situations – report it to Human Resources and your supervisor immediately and contact the authorities when warranted.

-1. Tolerate The Situation and Their Personality
+1. Tolerate the Situation and Their Personality

-No one is saying you need to be friends with the difficult colleague.
+No one is saying you need to be friends with a difficult colleague.
 But if the problem isn’t too big, you may have to just accept the person for who they are and stop focusing on it so much.

 Find a trusted co-worker to talk to in private when you are too frustrated to handle it on your own.
 But sometimes learning to “let it go” and tolerate the person is the best solution.

 Consider reading more about the Myers-Briggs Type Indicator on personality differences to see if it helps explain your challenges with the person.

 Try not to take it personally and if possible, seek a connection or common ground with them in some other area of life.

 Since one in five adults lives with mental illness, the person could also be struggling with a condition impacting their interpersonal communication or focus.

 2. Manage Your Expectations

-If you are a driven and organized person, you may have expectations others are like that as well.
+If you're a driven and organized person, you may have expectations others are like that as well.
 And as nice as you think that might be, you’ll likely be disappointed in others.